This post was most recently updated on February 24th, 2019

 Open time – 9:30 am to 11:45 pm.

-So yes, you can defer your visit till late at night.
+So yes, you can defer your visit until late at night.

 Sienne River Cruise – the best thing to do in Paris at night